wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

-    *   (d) supply, or withhold supply of, any controlled drug within the meaning of the [Misuse of Drugs Act 1975][83].
+    *   (d) supply, or withhold supply of, any controlled drug within the meaning of the [Misuse of Drugs Act 1975][84].

-    (3) Every person who contravenes subsection (1) commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years.
+    (3) Every person who contravenes subsection (1) commits an offence and is liable on conviction to imprisonment for a term not exceeding 14 years.

+    Section 16(3): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Refusal to provide commercial sexual services